Peshkopi: Tourism

 The main form of tourism in the region is mountain tourism, due to the hilly terrain and extensive forest.
 The district of Dibra is home to two of the thirteen national parks in Albania, Lurë National Park, and Korab-Koritnik Nature Park, which offer a variety of outdoor activities including climbing, walking, skiing, trekking, picnics, hunting, kayaking, etc.

 The museum, located beside the general secondary school, houses a collection of local costumes, carpets, kitchen equipment and filigree jewelry, as well as a number of models of local architecture.

 Elez Isufi Boulevard is a pedestrian-only street in the middle of Peshkopi lined with linden (bli) trees.
 The street is paved with stone from non-native stone from Berat.

-Thermal mineral water springs and sulphur baths (llixha) in the vicinity of Peshkopi are a draw for seasonal tourism, primarily from within Albania, but also to a lesser extent from neighboring countries.
+Thermal mineral water springs and sulphur baths (llixha, from Turkish ılıca) in the vicinity of Peshkopi are a draw for seasonal tourism, primarily from within Albania, but also to a lesser extent from neighboring countries.
 They are reputed to alleviate some health issues.
 The baths are located a short distance east of the city, upstream along the creek which runs through the middle of Peshkopi.